How to Make the Beginner-Friendly Bamboo Knit Stitch

 Repeat rows 1 and 2 until your work is the desired length.
 Bind off and weave in ends.

-If you would like to try it out in a real project, hop on over to my free beginner-friendly bamboo stitch dishcloth and give it a try.
+If you want to try it out in a project, visit my free beginner-friendly bamboo stitch dishcloth.

 Beginner-Friendly Bamboo Knit Stitch Dishcloth: Free Pattern